-The Panel considered that failure to disclose the results on EUCTR within the required timeframe meant that Teva had failed to maintain high standards in this regard and a breach of Clause 9.1 was ruled in relation to this trial.
+The Panel noted that trial RA0056 had 10 study sites in UK, started on 25 February 2011 and completed on 29 June 2012.
+The Panel noted UCB's submission that study results were published in a peer-reviewed journal in 2014.
+However, the Panel noted that the results did not appear to be published on EUCTR within the required timeframe.
+The Panel therefore ruled a breach of Clause 9.1.
 The Panel noted from the evidence before it that there did not appear to have been any formal finding by any judicial authority or appropriate body charged with determining matters in relation to the Commission Guidelines that the company had not complied with the relevant laws and regulations.
 The Panel therefore ruled no breach of Clause 1.11 in relation to this trial.
-The Panel was unsure whether the results had now been published on EUCTR but noted Teva's submission that as soon as this omission was realised the results for this study were submitted to EUCTR on 2 October 2018.
-The Panel further noted that the results were published elsewhere therefore it did not consider that in the circumstances a breach of Clause 2 was warranted and ruled accordingly.
+The Panel was unsure whether or not the results were now disclosed on EUCTR but noted that they were published elsewhere as stated above.
+The Panel therefore did not consider that in the circumstances a breach of Clause 2 was warranted and ruled accordingly.